 Unclaimed Property: Protects the unclaimed assets belonging to the citizens of the Commonwealth.
 Under state unclaimed property laws, most financial assets that have been inactive for three years are reported to the division.

 Veterans Bonus: The Treasurer administers a “Welcome Home” Bonus program for veterans of the armed services.
 The program provides bonus payments for veterans, service members, and their families for qualified service in the United States.

 Pension Reserves Investment Management Board: The nine-member PRIM Board, of which the Treasurer is Chair, manages the Pension Reserves Investment Trust (PRIT) Fund, a pooled fund which invests the assets of the various state and local retirement funds.

-Massachusetts School Building Authority: The Massachusetts School Building Authority is an independent public authority of which Treasurer Grossman serves as Chair.
+Massachusetts School Building Authority: The Massachusetts School Building Authority is an independent public authority of which Treasurer Goldberg serves as Chair.
 Funded by a dedicated penny of the state's sales tax, the MSBA provides reimbursements to cities, towns and regional school districts to build and renovate eligible public K-12 facilities throughout the Commonwealth.

 Massachusetts State Lottery: The commissioners oversee and provide final approval of the types of games, the consumer prices of games, the prize structure of games, the methods of prize payment, and the licensing of agents.
 The Massachusetts State Lottery provides local aid for all 351 cities and towns in the state.
-Treasurer Grossman Chairs the Lottery Commission.
+Treasurer Goldberg Chairs the Lottery Commission.